shaiguitar/resque_stuck_queue/README.md

 ## Sidekiq/Other redis-based job queues

-If you have trouble with other queues you can use this lib by setting your own custom refresh job (aka, the job that refreshes your queue specific global_key).
-The one thing you need to take care of is ensure whatever and however you enque your own custom job, it sets the global_key to Time.now:
+If you have trouble with other queues you can use this lib by setting your own custom refresh job (aka, the job that refreshes your queue specific heartbeat_key).
+The one thing you need to take care of is ensure whatever and however you enque your own custom job, it sets the heartbeat_key to Time.now:

 <pre>